Azure/azure-powershell/src/EventGrid/EventGrid.Autorest/docs/New-AzEventGridNamespaceTopicEventSubscription.md

 ## SYNOPSIS
 Asynchronously Create an event subscription of a namespace topic with the specified parameters.
-Existing event subscriptions will be updated with this API.
+Existing event subscriptions will be Created with this API.

 ## SYNTAX